Student Wellbeing

 The consequence stages are reset each day after recess and lunchtime.
 This gives the child the opportunity for a fresh start and to improve their behaviour.
 However, if the behaviours continue, the consequence stages continue to be implemented in order.

-If the child gets to the fourth stage and is sent to the Principal or Assistant Principals, the child’s parents will receive an email informing them that this has occurred.
-The email will briefly explain why the child reached this stage and ask the parent to contact the class teacher for further information.
+If the child gets to the fourth stage and is sent to the Principal or Assistant Principals, the child’s parents will be contacted to advise them that this has occurred.

 Any student with a severe / persistent behavioural problem will require additional behaviour management strategies.
 These will be negotiated with the Principal / Assistant Principal.